levoxtrip/PKB/docs/topics/focus.md

 ## Distractions
 Distractions are the assasins of great work.

-Tidstractions are major reason why people lose motivation and focus.
+Distractions are major reason why people lose motivation and focus.

 90% of distractions begin within:
  - from internal triggers (emotions like boredom anxiety stress)